SSWConsulting/SSW.Rules.Content/rules/the-right-way-to-report-bugs-and-give-feedback-suggestions/rule.md

 :::
 :::
 ::: good
-Figure: Good example - We can easily identify more the one way to improve the UX
+Figure: Good example - We can easily identify more the one way to improve the UX and there's a clear call to action
 :::

 Better than a good description of the bug is a screen recording.
 This should be followed for a more detailed report.
 Use [Snagit](http://www.techsmith.com/snagit.html) or [Camtasia](/production-do-you-know-how-to-start-recording-with-camtasia) to record your screen.